argoproj-labs/argocd-autopilot/docs/user-guide/commands/repo_create.md

   -t, --git-token string   Your git provider api token [GIT_TOKEN] -h, --help               help for create
-      --host string        The git provider address (for on-premise git providers) -r, --name string        The name of the repository -o, --owner string       The name of the owner or organiaion -p, --provider string    The git provider, one of: github (default "github") --public             If true, will create the repository as public (default is false)
+      --host string        The git provider address (for on-premise git providers) -n, --name string        The name of the repository -o, --owner string       The name of the owner or organiaion -p, --provider string    The git provider, one of: github (default "github") --public             If true, will create the repository as public (default is false)